JKlueber/grammar_to_blocks/README.md

 leaf, the same as `Keyword`/`RuleCall` — the validator doesn't need to descend into the reference's own target-rule/terminal, since there's nothing underneath it that could itself violate the subset.

+`UnorderedGroup` nodes (`a & b`) are walked exactly like `Group` — every element still needs checking, since a construct outside the supported subset can just as easily be hidden inside an unordered group as inside a plain sequence.

 You can override which types/cardinalities are allowed via `options.allowedTypes` / `options.allowedCardinalities` if you extend the